robirr/HA-Mealie-Barcode-Scanner/README.md

 ![GitHub forks](https://img.shields.io/github/forks/MattFryer/HA-Mealie-Barcode-Scanner)
 ![GitHub watchers](https://img.shields.io/github/watchers/MattFryer/HA-Mealie-Barcode-Scanner)

 Being big users of both Home Assistant and Mealie, for a while I've looked for a solution to add items quickly to our Mealie shopping list by scanning the product barcode.
 I’ve seen lots of questions about the same idea on the HA community and Reddit, but haven’t seen any great solutions.
-So I set about making my own solution.
-The code for which and my notes as I develop the hardware and software can be found in this repository.
+So I set about making my own.
+The code for which, and my notes as I develop the hardware and software, can be found in this repository.

 > [!IMPORTANT]
 > This project is a work in progress and is currently no more than a Proof Of Concept (PoC).
-Therefore it is subject to change and the code and examples in this repository may not work.
+It is therefore subject to change and the code and examples in this repository may not work.
 The below is not an exhaustive walkthrough and so a reasonable understanding of Home Assistant and ESPHome will be needed to successfully follow and implement.

 > [!WARNING]
 > No warranties or guarantees are made regarding the contents of this repository.
 Anyone using the code or instructions does so at their own risk!

 ## Contributing
 If you'd like to help or contribute to this project, feel free to get in touch with ideas or suggestions using the [Discussions](MattFryer/HA-Mealie-Barcode-Scanner/discussions) section.
-Or contribute to the development by sending pull requests.
+Or contribute to the development by sending [pull requests](MattFryer/HA-Mealie-Barcode-Scanner/pulls).

 If you just want to show your appreciation, you can sponsor the project or send a one off donation using the links below: